13janderson/harpoon-float.nvim/README.md

-# This has been moved my owndedicated fork of harpoon: [here](https://github.com/13janderson/harpoon2)
+# This has been moved my own dedicated fork of harpoon: [here](https://github.com/13janderson/harpoon2)

-The

 # Motivation